Valuations on manifolds and integral geometry: Pull-back and push-forward of valuations.

-To show that $g^*\circ f^*=(f\circ g)^*(=Id)$ it is enough to check that these operators coincide on characteristic functions of compact submanifolds with corners since their linear combinations are dense in $V^{-\infty}(Z)$ in the weak topology (\cite{part4}, Section 8.2).
+To show that $g^*\circ f^*=(f\circ g)^*(=Id)$ it is enough to check that these operators coincide on characteristic functions of compact submanifolds with corners; indeed if two sequentially continuous linear operators, defined on $V^{-\infty}(Z)$ as a source space, coincide on constructible functions then they coincide by Corollary 1.3 in \cite{alesker-sequential-closure}.
 Thus let $P\subset Z$ be a compact submanifold with corners.
 Then by Proposition \ref{P:pull-submer-gener-constr}

 But observe that $Z$ is transversal to $P\times L$.
 Hence by Proposition \ref{P:pull-back-constuct} we have $g^*(\Xi_{\cp}(\One_{P\times L}))=\Xi_{\cp}(\One_{(P\times L)\cap Z})=\Xi_\cp(\One_Z)$.
 Hence $g^*\circ f^*=Id$.